 In 2005, South Wales Fire and Rescue Service became one of the first in the country to deploy OS MasterMap® Topography Layer to every one of its appliances.

-The use of GI in the management of houses under multiple occupation has enabled Dundee City Council to deliver better services, reduce costs and save time.
+The use of geographic information in the management of houses under multiple occupation has enabled Dundee City Council to deliver better services, reduce costs and save time.

 Strathclyde Fire and Rescue is using Ordnance Survey data to enhance the quality of incident information for all personnel attending emergencies.

-Thanks to a partnership with New Forest District Council, local councils have access to its digital maps, enabling them to provide better customer service.
+Thanks to a partnership with New Forest District Council, local councils have access to its digital maps as well as Ordnance Survey mapping, enabling them to provide better customer service.

 In emergencies, Calderdale Metropolitan Borough Council uses geographic information to locating vulnerable people in minutes.
 It used to take four hours.

-By optimising its garden waste collection routes, Northumberland County Council has reduced vehicle costs and increased levels of recycling.
+By taking away the former district council boundaries and using Ordnance Survey’s mapping data in conjunction with route optimisation software, Northumberland County Council has reduced vehicle costs and increased levels of recycling.